 Siding Spring Observatory

 Siding Spring Observatory (SSO) is Australia’s premier optical astronomy research facility and is home to telescopes from many organisations within Australia and around the world.
 These include Australia’s two largest optical telescopes, the Australian National University’s 3.9 metre Anglo Australian Telescope and the 2.3 metre Advanced Technology Telescope.
 Siding Spring nestles into the Warrumbungle mountains at the entrance to the Warrumbungle National Park, 30 minutes west of Coonabarabran.
-The Visitor Centre includes a cafe serving light meals, souvenir shop and an astronomy exhibit.
+The Visitor Centre includes a cafee serving light meals, souvenir shop and an astronomy exhibit.
 From the Visitor Centre there is access to the viewing gallery of the 3.9 m AAT and special tours can be organised on request for groups, information can be found on their website.
 StarFest is a celebration of astronomy at SSO every October long weekend, more information on the web.

 Address: 418 Observatory Rd, Coonabarabran NSW 2357Web: www.sidingspring.com.au